For after hours utility emergency issues please call 706-455-0768

-- Supplying water & sewer services to residents and businesses where the services are available
+- Supplying water & wastewater services to residents and businesses where the services are available

 - All paperwork concerning the start-up and cancellation of utility customers

-- Maintaining the City's main water & sewer lines and pump stations
+- Maintaining the City's main water & wastewater lines and pump stations

 - Repairing leaks occurring on the City's side of the system